jongpie/ApexUUID/README.md

     ```
 2. **I have a UUID value but need to format it**

-    This returns a formatted string that follows the UUID pattern: 8-4-4-4-12 in lowercase
+    This returns a formatted string that follows the UUID pattern: 8-4-4-4-12 in lowercase.
+If an invalid string is provided, a UuidException is thrown.
     ```
     String formattedUuidValue = Uuid.formatValue(myUnformattedUuidValue);
     ```